 Capramine

-Dental astringent for root canal treatment, for capillary bleeding, liquid for topical use
+Dental astringent for treatment of root canals, for capillary bleeding, liquid for topical use

 30 ml, for bleeding gums Once 1-1.5 ml

-Visco stat clear 25% gel, for bleeding gums One-time required amount
+Visco Stat Clear 25% gel, for bleeding gums One time required quantity

 1.Glass ionomer cements